Christian Walker Preview, Player Props: Diamondbacks vs. Orioles

 Christian Walker At The Plate

-- Walker has picked up an RBI in 41.2% of his games this season, with more than one RBI in 15.3% of his games.
-He has also driven in three or more runs in 10 contests.
+- Walker has driven home a run in 54 games this year (40.9%), including more than one RBI in 15.2% of his games and producing three or more of his team's runs on 10 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.